sartig/python-big-two-rl/readme.md

         - 0: unknown where card is
         - 1: card in own hand
         - 2: card played
+    - one input per player in game, with value representing number of cards in hand
+        - will aid in creating strategies like playing pairs when a player has a single card left to prevent them from winning
 - [ ] Figure out best way to calculate reward
     - use hand size?
     - give points for win?